donaldrauscher/blog/_posts/2017-12-31-redash-gke.markdown

 ## Infrastructure Setup

-The necessary infrastructure on Google Cloud includes the following:
+We will use the following Google Cloud components to set up Redash:
-* Postgres DB
+* Postgres DB (via CloudSQL)
 * Persistent disk for Redis instance
 * Kubernetes cluster for Redash Docker image